cybercongress/go-cyber/docs/cyberd.md

 ## Post-genesis

 Post Genesis stage called cyber•Auction starts after the end of the Game of Thrones and lasts 600 rounds 23 hours each.
-During this phase CYBs are continuously distributed based on locked THK bough in continuous auction.
+During this phase CYBs are continuously distributed based on locked THC bough in continuous auction.

 The role of cyber•Auction is twofold:
 - It creates non-exlusive long lasting and provable game of initial distribution without necessity to spend energy on proof of work.
 It is crucial that early knowledge graph were created in some sense fairly by engaged community which was formed during a non-exclusive game.